About Navy Pier

 Approaching the new Navy Pier, visitors encounter the following attractions and buildings (from west to east):

-Located just west of the Pier, the 19-acre "Gateway Park" has been developed to enhance the city's lakefront.
+Located just west of the Pier, the 13-acre "Polk Bros Park" has been developed to enhance the city's lakefront.
 It provides visitors both an aesthetic and dramatic entrance to the Pier, as well as a convenient vehicle and pedestrian separation.
-A spectacular state-of-the-art fountain located in Gateway Park just west of the Pier's entrance provides interactive fun with computerized jet streams of varying heights and designs.
+A spectacular state-of-the-art fountain located in Polk Bros Park just west of the Pier's entrance provides interactive fun with computerized jet streams of varying heights and designs.

 To both accommodate the Pier's new buildings and provide additional vehicular access, a 50-foot-wide North Dock was built along the entire length of the Pier (some 3,000 feet).
 It has been designed to provide three on-Pier traffic lanes to facilitate the flow of taxis, charter buses, private autos and delivery vehicles.